Online sessions are for anyone who wants to work with me and lives far away.

 How long does the therapy last?
 Each online session lasts 50 minutes and takes place once a week.
 Sessions can be worked out to suit you in your first consultation.

-Face Time, Hangouts and Skype are easy to install on your phone, tablet or desktop.
+video calling applications are easy to install on your phone, tablet or desktop.
 I will still need to contact your Primary Care Provider, to let them know you are using Art Therapy as an intervention.

 Recommended Schedule: A commitment to weekly or bi-weekly sessions is encouraged to maintain the continuity and focus of the work.